DCS Tools

 -t THREADNUM

-1. REF: The path to the input reference sequence.
+1. REF: Path to the reference sequence.

-5. THREADNUM: The number of threads to be set.
+5. THREADNUM: Number of threads to use.

 3. Detailed Tool Parameter Descriptions